The 13th Annual Milwaukee River Challenge will splash into town again this September 21st, with racing along the Menomonee and Milwaukee

 shores of the Milwaukee River, along with Pere Marquette Park, the Harley-Davidson Museum grounds, the staging area at Schlitz Park

 and the fabulous outdoor seating at the many riverside restaurants, also provide spectacular vantage points, making the River Challenge

-the most accessible rowing race for spectators in the U.S. No where else are spectators as close to the shells when they are racing.
+the most accessible rowing race in the US.
+Nowhere else can spectators get as close to the shells when they are racing.
 With 140 boats

 There are no entry fees for

 For more information on the Milwaukee River Challenge, contact Alysa Remington, Race Director, 608.658.6175 email@example.com